Soccer Sheet

 PA: Of course.
 Amazing.
 Amazing.

-Paid Soccer Sheet subscribers can listen to the entire interview above.
+Paid Soccer Sheet subscribers got an exclusive listen in October.
+Now all subscribers can listen to the entire interview.